-An annual poppy native to western North America that is cultivated for its brilliant yellow or orange flowers.
+An annual poppy native to western North America, which is cultivated for its brilliant yellow or orange flowers.

 - ‘A few feet away, students find a striped yellow spider lying in wait, a furry green caterpillar feeding on a brilliant mule ear flower, and a honey bee pollinating an orange California poppy.’

 - ‘More to try: autumn sage, butterfly weed, California poppy, catmint, English lavender, Gaura lindheimeri, and Mexican hat.’